Mathias Bynens

 /* Hide all direct descendants of every <details> element */

-/* Note that IE6 doesn’t support the child selector; we’ll fix that later */
+/* Note that IE6 doesn’t support the child selector; we’ll work around that using jQuery later */

 .no-details details > * { display: none; }